People to People Student Ambassador Program

-The People to People Student Ambassador Program was a travel service based in Spokane, Washington, offering domestic and international travel opportunities to middle and high school students.
+The People to People Student Ambassador Program was a travel service based in Spokane, Washington, offering domestic and international travel opportunities primarily to American middle and high school students aged 10 through 18.
 The group was founded in 1956, during the Eisenhower administration, and reincorporated in 1995.
 It converted in 2002 to a for-profit company, Ambassadors Group.
-It ceased student travel operations in 2015.

-Since its founding, nearly half a million students, adults and athletes participated in the ambassador programs.
-From 2002 to 2015, the services offered were operated by Ambassadors Group, a for-profit company.
-Though open to international primary and secondary school students, programs were primarily for American students aged 10 through 18.
+Nearly half a million students, adults and athletes participated in the ambassador programs.
 In the late 20th century, the typical length of a program was three weeks for a group of thirty to forty students.
-Ambassadors Group ceased operations for student travel on July 13, 2015.
+It ceased student travel operations in July 2015.

 History

 President Dwight D. Eisenhower with the People to People committee in 1960.

 In 1956, U.S. President Dwight D. Eisenhower sought diplomatic alternatives to the wars he witnessed as a soldier, general and Allied Commander.
 On September 11, 1956, he called a White House conference of 100 top American leaders, who joined him in creating the People to People initiative, focused on creating cultural exchange programs.
 This conference followed a Geneva summit, at which Eisenhower and Soviet Premier Nikita Khrushchev expressed enthusiasm for exchange programs as a means to ease Cold War tensions.
 Participants in this conference included Joyce Hall, founder of Hallmark Cards; comedian Bob Hope; and creative entertainer Walt Disney.
 He became one of the founding directors of People to People and later drew inspiration from the initiative to create the "It's a Small World" attraction at Disneyland in 1964.

 The program was originally sponsored by the U.S. Information Agency, of the Federal government.
 In 1961, Eisenhower decided that it should be carried on by private citizens and asked Joyce Hall to facilitate the privatization.
 That same year, the nonprofit People to People International began a contractual relationship with Ambassador Programs, Inc. to administer People to People travel programs for adults and students.
 In 1962, the first delegation of university students traveled overseas and stayed with families across Europe.

 Regular annual programs began in 1967.
 Until expansion in the 1980s, the organization sent only a few hundred students abroad each year.
 In 2002, People to People International granted a license to operate student programs under the People to People Student Ambassador Program name to Ambassadors Group, which had been formed as a separate company from the Ambassadors Education Group.
 The Company closed in 2015.